 Properties of Probability

-Probability is the fundamental concept that plays an exclusive role in mathematics and statistics to determine the possibility of the occurrence of any event.
-Some properties of probability are discussed below.
+Probability is the fundamental concept to determine the possibility of the occurrence of any event.
+Some properties of probability are discussed below:

 - The probability of any event can be calculated by taking the ratio of favorable outcomes to the number of possible outcomes of any event.
 P(E) = n(E)/n(t)